cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 [CVAT GitHub repo][cvat-github].
 To build CVAT with serverless support you need to run `docker-compose` command with specific configuration files.
 In the case it is `docker-compose.serverless.yml`.
-It has necessary instructions how to build and deploy nuclio platform as a docker container and enable corresponding support in CVAT.
+It has necessary instructions how to build and deploy Nuclio platform as a docker container and enable corresponding support in CVAT.

 ```sh